 A recent study found that 90 percent of seabirds have eaten plastic, and a lot of that plastic comes from the rings that hold together six-packs of beer, soda and other beverages.
 The marine life that lives in the oceans ingest plastics, too.
 These toxic plastics harm the health of our sea life, often killing them.

-Saltwater Brewery in Florida created a six-pack ring that feeds animals instead of killing them.
+Saltwater Brewery in Florida collaborated with the company e9pr and created a six-pack ring that feeds animals instead of killing them.
 Many six-pack rings from beer end up in the ocean, so the brewery took barley and wheat remnants from the brewing process and turned them into an edible, compostable, biodegradable product that holds together a six-pack but doesn't harm birds or sea life if it ends up in the ocean.
 It's also strong enough to handle the weight of a six-pack.

 The edible six-pack rings could help prevent some of this type of damage to seabirds and marine life.
 (Photo: Chris Jordan/USFWS)